mbodm/WAUZ/README.md

 The short version:

 WAUZ now always clears the destination folder (remove all files and folders inside it), before the unzip process even starts.
 This means: If in example a zip file is corrupted and WAUZ stops, you already lost all of your old/existing addons (inside the destination folder).
 In most cases this should be no problem, because the destination folder is normally just a "working folder" for binary stuff, solely used for the addon "applications".
-Normally there should not be any sensible data, or config files, or something like that in this folder.
-Even the addons themselfes store their config files in another (WoW) folder.
+Normally there should not reside any sensible data, config files, or something like that in this folder.
+Even the addons themselfes store their config files in another folder, inside the World of Warcraft installation folder.